Legal Advice Guidelines & Common Questions

 9. How is Arts Law funded?

 Arts Law is a not-for-profit organisation.
-It receives funding for its services from a range of sources, including grants from government and non-government organisations, donations and earned income.
+We receive funding from a range of sources, including grants from government and non-government organisations, donations and earned income.

 10. How can I support Arts Law?